jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 tags:
   - CSS
 ---
-This week I watched [the latest stream from SomeAnticsDev](https://www.twitch.tv/videos/1168203379).
+Last week I watched [the latest stream from SomeAnticsDev](https://www.twitch.tv/videos/1168203379).
 It was with Mike Aparicino and on the topic of creating design systems.
 There were a couple of ideas and principles they touched upon that resonated with me and I found myself nodding along with and I thought I'd jot them down here.

 ## Purpose of tokens
 The first was how to structure/categorise your tokens.
 Splitting them out to both feed into each other, but also serve slightly different purposes, allowing more manageable and scaleable updating of your system in the future.